OuYag/faster-than-ctpn-a-novel-poster-text-detector/README.md

 The CVPR2019 paper is submmited, our method named Pixel-Anchor.
 Now our framework can detect large angle long Chinese texts.
 We upload some new detect demo images.

+Our method is fast, single shot, and can be really used in practice.